 Cervical Health Program

-The Cervical Health Program provides support services to patients who have had an abnormal Pap smear to ensure that they get follow-up diagnostic care in a timely way.
+The Cervical Health Program at MGH Chelsea provides support services to patients who have had an abnormal Pap smear to ensure that they get follow-up diagnostic care in a timely way.
 Services include assistance with scheduling, transportation, and health insurance; education; and emotional support.

 In addition to educating patients and providing emotional support, services include assistance with scheduling, transportation and health insurance.